 The remuneration package is a combination of fixed and variable remuneration.
-Fixed remuneration consists of basic salary, allowances, double pay and provident fund contribution.
+Fixed remuneration consists of basic salary, allowances, double pay (which will be incorporated into the basic salary starting from January 2023) and provident fund contribution.
 Variable remuneration takes into account the overall financial and non-financial performance of the Bank and individual business units, while individual performance is measured against the established key performance indicators, adherence to risk management policies, compliance with legal and regulatory requirements and ethical standards.
 The variable remuneration is awarded in the form of cash bonus and/or cash incentives.